By phone: 08 92 89 90 90 (0,35€/min) and from outside France: +33 1 71 25 24 23, from Monday to Saturday, 9am to 7pm.

 Book your e.ticket

 Book your ticket online: click on the button “BOOK” for the visit of your choice.
 You will be redirected to a page to create your Paris Opera account (or login if you are already registered).
-Please note that you can only book tickets for complete opening days.
-For partial opening days, tickets must be sold on-site.

 At the Bastille Opera’s desks: open from Monday to Saturday, 12 to 6:30pm.